Near-optimal entanglement-communication tradeoffs for remote state preparation: Acknowledgments

 \section{Acknowledgments}

-We thank Ashwin Nayak for useful conversations about the paper \cite{Bab_Hadiashar_2020} as well as Debbie Leung for useful conversations about the paper \cite{bennett2005remote}.
+We thank Ashwin Nayak for useful conversations about the paper \cite{Bab_Hadiashar_2020}, as well as Debbie Leung for useful conversations about the paper \cite{bennett2005remote}.
+We thank Rahul Jain for pointing out the Brothers Extension method in \cite{AJM+16} to us as well as for pointing out a mistake in an earlier version of the paper.
 Although all the high-level ideas in this paper were human-generated and everything in the paper was written by the two authors, we acknowledge the use of various LLMs such as GPT-5, Gemini and Claude to pin down certain technical details.
 The second author is supported by NSERC.